Dordogne – 4 nights

 Outward: Pre-booked taxi from agreed arrival point (supplement for stations other than Brive)

 Return: Taxi to Souillac station (included).
+Supplement for stations other than Souillac.

 Full transfer advice, including timetables, is provided in your Walkers’ Pack.
 Contact us if you would like additional pre-booking information.
 For pre-bookable taxi prices see “Prices”.